hofstra/drc/_posts/2015-01-24-itinerary.markdown

 ---

-'A Frightful Number': Mapping Daniel Defoe's A Journal of the Plague Year" offers students of literature and fellow scholars a different way of reading and experiencing Defoe's novel, one that places his narration of the Great Plague of London (1664-1665) within the broader history of cartography during the late seventeenth and early eighteenth centuries.
+'A Frightful Number': Mapping Daniel Defoe's A Journal of the Plague Year offers students of literature and fellow scholars a different way of reading and experiencing Defoe's novel, one that places his narration of the Great Plague of London (1664-1665) within the broader history of cartography during the late seventeenth and early eighteenth centuries.

 <!--more-->